AppDaemon/appdaemon/docs/APPGUIDE.rst

       light: light.downstairs_hall
       priority: 10

-Priorities can be any number you like, and can be float values if required, the lower the number, the higher the priority.
-AppDaemon will load any modules with a priority in the order specified.

-For modules with no priority specified, the priority is assumed to be ``50``.
-It is, therefore, possible to cause modules to be loaded before and after modules with no priority.
+Priorities can be any floating point number, and the lower the value, the higher the priority.
+All apps are guaranteed to load and start before apps that have a higher priority number.
+However, explicitly declared dependencies will always take precedence over priorities.
+By default all apps have a priority of ``50``.
+It's therefore possible to cause modules to be loaded before or after modules without a priority explicitly set.

-The priority system is complementary to the dependency system, although they are trying to solve different problems.
-Dependencies should be used when an App literally depends upon another, for instance, it is using variables stored in it with the ``get_app()`` call.
-Priorities should be used when an App does some setup for other apps but doesn't provide variables or code for the dependent App.
-An example of this might be an App that sets up some sensors in Home Assistant, or sets some switch or input_slider to a specific value.
-It may be necessary for that setup to be performed before other apps are started, but there is no requirement to reload those apps if the first App changes.

-To accommodate both systems, dependency trees are assigned priorities in the range 50 - 51, again allowing apps to set priorities such that they will be loaded before or after specific sets of dependent apps.

-Note that apps that are dependent upon other apps, and apps that are depended upon by other apps will ignore any priority setting in their configuration.

 App Log
 -------